Herman Miller and Knoll to Combine, Creating the Preeminent Leader in Modern Design, Catalyzing the Transformation of the Home and Office

 Companies to Host Conference Call and Webcast at 8:30 a.m.
 ET Today

-ZEELAND, Mich. and EAST GREENVILLE, Pa., April 19, 2021 (GLOBE NEWSWIRE) -- Herman Miller, Inc. ( MLHR) and Knoll Inc. (: KNL) today announced that they have entered into a definitive agreement under which Herman Miller will acquire Knoll in a cash and stock transaction valued at $1.8 billion.
+ZEELAND, Mich. and EAST GREENVILLE, Pa., April 19, 2021 /PRNewswire/ -- Herman Miller, Inc. (NASDAQ: MLHR) and Knoll Inc. (NYSE: KNL) today announced that they have entered into a definitive agreement under which Herman Miller will acquire Knoll in a cash and stock transaction valued at $1.8 billion.
 The transaction, which has been unanimously approved by the Boards of Directors of both companies, is expected to close by the end of the third quarter of calendar year 2021, subject to the satisfaction of closing conditions.

 - Warning!
-GuruFocus has detected 10 Warning Signs with KNL.
+GuruFocus has detected 8 Warning Signs with NAS:MLHR.
 Click here to check it out.

 Under the terms of the agreement, Knoll shareholders will receive $11.00 in cash and 0.32 shares of Herman Miller common stock for each share of Knoll common stock they own.
 Based on Herman Miller's five-day volume weighted average price of $43.94 per share, the transaction terms imply a purchase price of $25.06 per share, representing a 45% premium to Knoll's closing share price on April 16, 2021.
 Upon completion of the transaction, Herman Miller shareholders will own approximately 78% of the combined company and Knoll shareholders will own approximately 22%.